Lock of hair

 A lock of hair is a piece or pieces of human hair that are usually bunched or tied together in some way.
 A lock of hair can be on a person's head, or have been cut from the head.
 When attached to the head, a lock of hair generally refers to a tress, curl, or ringlet of hair.
 When cut from the head, a lock of hair may be kept for its symbolic value.

 Symbolic value

 Preserved locks of the hair of Percy and Mary Shelley now in the British Library.

+Only a Lock of Hair by John Everett Millais, 1857–58, showing a young woman cutting off a lock of her hair.

 Locks of hair often carry symbolic value and have been utilized throughout history in various religious, superstitious, sentimental and romantic contexts.
 Examples include: